 You may offer either a whole-unit or a half-unit Dissertation in a Mathematical topic.
-You must apply to the Mathematics Project Committe in advance for approval.
-Proposals should be addressed to The Secretary to the Projects Committee, Room F1, The Mathematical Institute, and must be received before 12 noon on Friday of Week 3 of Michaelmas Full Term.
+You must apply to the Mathematics Project Committee in advance for approval.
+Proposals should be addressed to The Chairman of the Projects Committee, c/o Mr Yan-Chee Yu, Room DH61, Dartingtion House, and must be received before 12 noon on Friday of Week 3 of Michaelmas Full Term.